 Many people consider me a Dutchman, though I lived for several years in Italy where I received excellent education not only in the exact sciences but also in the humanities.
 Despite much criticism on the Italian educational system, I think it is one of the best in the world.
 It gave me a humanist background on which I can still build today.

 My main interests are in computational models of human cognition, in particular of language, music and reasoning, but I have also major interests in the history of science and humanities.
 I have worked for several years on the Data-Oriented Parsing model which learns how to process new input by combining fragments from previous input.
 This model creates rule-like behavior without rules, and has been applied to a variety of modalities, such as language, music, vision and reasoning.
 During the last few years I also started to work on the history of the humanities, which turns out to be a goldmine when viewed from a comparative, worldwide perspective.
 There appears to be a unbroken tradition in the humanities from Antiquity onwards that can best be described as a quest for explanatory principles and empirical patterns (in linguistics, philology, art theory, music theory, historiography, etc).
 I published a full monograph on the longue durée history of the humanities of which the English translation appeared in 2013 with Oxford.
 I also edited several books in this field.
+In 2019, I published an even more ambitious monograph on the history of all knowledge disciplines from a multicentric perspective covering five different continents and six thousand years.
+I am currently recovering from the effort.

 On a more personal note, I am known as an extremely talkative person.
 Daniela once proposed that my first name "Rens" is an acronym for "Raramente E' Nel Silenzio", that is, "Rarely is he in silence".